ldbc/ldbc_graphalytics/README.md

  - `giraph.job.heap-size`: Set to the amount of heap space (in MB) each worker should have.
 As Giraph runs on MapReduce, this setting corresponds to the JVM heap specified for each map task, i.e., `mapreduce.map.java.opts`.
  - `giraph.job.memory-size`: Set to the amount of memory (in MB) each worker should have.
 This corresponds to the amount of memory requested from the YARN resource manager for each worker, i.e., `mapreduce.map.memory.mb`.
  - `giraph.job.worker-count`: Set to an appropriate number of workers for the Hadoop cluster.
 Note that Giraph launches an additional master process.

+### GraphX

+The `graphx` benchmark uses YARN version 2.4.1 or later (earlier versions have not been attempted) to deploy Spark.
+Before launching the benchmark, ensure Hadoop is running in either pseudo-distributed or distributed mode, and ensure that the ZooKeeper service is running.
+Next, edit `config/graphx.properties` and change the following settings:

+ - `hadoop.home`: Set to the root of your Hadoop installation (HADOOP_HOME).
+ - `graphx.job.num-executors`: Set to the number of Spark workers to use.
+ - `graphx.job.executor-memory`: Set to the amount of memory to reserve in YARN for each worker.
+ - `graphx.job.executor-cores`: Set to the number of cores available to each worker.